LockTrip Testnet Wallet Setup for the Raspberry Pi (OLD)

 sudo ufw default deny incoming

-The LockTrip testnet wallet uses tcp port 1337, so we need to allow this port:
+The LockTrip testnet wallet uses tcp port 1335 for incoming connections, so we need to allow this port:

 Your firewall setup is now complete!